modesttree/Projeny/README.md

 See below for details on how Projeny achieves all these features.

 This project is open source.
 If you're interested in helping, great!
-There's still a number of features we'd like to support eventually (in particular we need help with supporting OSX!).
+There's still a number of features we'd like to support eventually (in particular we need help with supporting OSX).

 NOTE: Projeny requires Unity3D 5.3.1 or higher, since it makes use of the `-buildTarget` command line switch is only fixed in 5.3.1